 What are the nutritional benefits of consuming microgreens?

-According to a study published in the Journal of Agricultural and Food Chemistry, microgreens can contain up to 40 times more nutrients than their mature counterparts.
+Microgreens pack nutrients and minerals and deliver higher nutrient density than mature plants.
+They provide vitamins A, C, and K, along with iron, calcium, and potassium.
+A study in the Journal of Agricultural and Food Chemistry shows microgreens contain up to 40 times more nutrients than mature counterparts.

 How does one effectively grow microgreens indoors?